inspec/inspec/docs-chef-io/content/inspec/dsl_inspec.md

 you know that the same control suites are reused later in different circumstances by different teams.

-This example checks for if Gnome Desktop is installed or not, if not then it resets the impact of the control to the new value which is passed as a hash with impact key.
-Here it resets it to 0:
+This example checks whether the Gnome Desktop is installed.
+If not installed, it resets the impact of the control to the new value which is passed as a hash with the impact key.

+Here, it resets it to 0:

 ```ruby
 control 'gnome-destkop-settings' do
   impact 0.5